 “Resources, support, connections, community, volunteering, mentorship – this is about building the community of support and, ultimately, being able to pass on generational wealth,” said Jessica.

 The only requirement to be part of the 1MBB program is to identify as a Black-business owner.

 “Many Black businesses are sole proprietorships.
 They’re spending their own money to start their business,” said Jessica.
 “Personal finance and business finance, credit, money management – they’re all intertwined.”

 KYLE ST-AMOUR-BRENNAN – SHOPIFY BUILD NATIVE

-- Shopify’s Build Native initiative is focused on providing tools and resources for Indigenous entrepreneurs to run and grow their businesses and reduce barriers to entrepreneurship.
+- Shopify’s Build Native initiative is focused on providing tools and resources for Indigenous entrepreneurs to run and grow their businesses and reduce barriers to entrepreneurship and economic empowerment.

 - Shopify’s Build Native focus is on English-speaking markets with prominent Indigenous populations – North America, Australia and New Zealand.

 “Shopify’s headquarters are about two hours from where we’re from.
 There are only about 1,000 people in our Anishinabe community, so those economic opportunities are fairly limited,” said Kyle.
 “Coming from an Indigenous community, you sort of grow up with collectivism built into what you do – a lot of community.”

 - Kyle explained Pow Wow Pitch as “Shark Tank meets a weekend pitch competition.”
 The Indigenous entrepreneur pitch competition is now international and includes all of North America.